Articles

 In our article Tips on Applying Copy Content in User Interfaces, we’ve already mentioned that before reading a web page, people scan it to get a sense of whether they are interested.
 According to different studies, including the publications by Nielsen Norman Group, UXPin team, and others, there are several popular scanning patterns for web pages, among which “F” and “Z” patterns.

-F-pattern is referred to as the most common eye-scanning pattern, especially for web pages with a big amount of content.
+F-pattern is referred to as the most common eye-scanning pattern, especially for web pages with a large amount of content.
 A user first scans a horizontal line on the top of the screen, then moves down the page a bit and reads along the horizontal line which usually covers a shorter area.
 And the last one is a vertical line down on the left side of the copy where they look for keywords in the initial sentences of the paragraphs.
 It usually occurs on text-heavy pages like blogs, news platforms, thematic editorials, etc.

 Hick’s Law